pbrucla/fuzzing-lab/week2.md

 We will compile the target with a special compiler which inserts instrumentation code that allows Honggfuzz to track code coverage.
 Honggfuzz can also monitor the target using hardware features on some CPUs or the QEMU emulator.

-Run `mkdir -p work/xpdf` to create a directory for fuzzing Xpdf.
-The `-p` flag tells `mkdir` to create the `work` directory if it doesn't already exist.
-Go into the directory with `cd work/xpdf`.
-Download the Xpdf source code using the `curl` utiliy by running `curl -LO 'https://dl.xpdfreader.com/old/xpdf-3.02.tar.gz'`.
+Inside the Docker container, download the Xpdf source code using the `curl` utiliy by running `curl -LO 'https://dl.xpdfreader.com/old/xpdf-3.02.tar.gz'`.
 The `-L` flag tells curl to follow redirects, and the `-O` flag makes curl automatically determine the output file name.
 The downloaded file is a tar archive compressed using gzip.
 To extract it, run `tar -xvzf xpdf-3.02.tar.gz`.